dotnet/AspNetCore.Docs/aspnetcore/web-api/index.md

 This article shows how to use web API features in ASP.NET Core MVC controllers.

-## What is a web API app

 ASP.NET Core can be used to build web apps and web API apps.
 A web app responds to HTTP requests from browsers by returning HTML ready to be displayed.
 To handle the requests and responses, the app may use MVC controllers and views or Razor Pages.
-A web API app also responds to HTTP requests, but from many kinds of clients and by returning data in a format such as JSON, not HTML.
-To handle requests and responses, a web API app uses MVC controllers without views.
+A web API app also responds to HTTP requests, but from many kinds of clients and by returning data in a format such as JSON rather than HTML.
+To handle requests, a web API app uses MVC controllers without views.

 Any given ASP.NET core app can use one or more of these modes of responding to HTTP requests.
 A single app can include MVC controllers and views, Razor Pages, and web API controllers.